ismisebrendan/GReX_Birr/Instructions.md

 sudo systemctl enable dnsmasq --now
 ```

-After this you must connect to the SNAP, but you can continute beyone this point and come back to it later without any issues, which is what we did.
+After this you must connect to the SNAP, but you can continute beyond this point and come back to it later without any issues, which is what we did.

 ### Advanced 10 GbE settings
 This ran without issues, you should be able to follow the steps outlined by the GReX team.